 An Occupation Driver License (ODL) is a restricted license available to individuals whose license has been suspended, if they can demonstrate an essential need to drive a non-commercial motor vehicle.
 Statute defines "essential need" as a need of a person to operate a motor vehicle:

-- Certified Abstract of Driving Record (Type AR) - Obtain from the State of Texas website - must be dated within the last 30 days
+Certified Abstract of Driving Record (Type AR) - Obtain from the State of Texas website - must be dated within the last 30 days

-- Money Order - made out to Justice Court 1
+Money Order - made out to Denton County.

 Ignition Interlock Device